 In this case, the Automotive Skeleton is powered by caliber RL1967, a renowned IWC hand-wound mechanical movement that has been customized by Val Fleurier for Ralph Lauren.
 The bridges of the movement have been blackened to match the overall theme of the watch, and the main plate has been artfully cut away, to reveal the intricate mechanics underneath.
 The manually wound caliber RL1967 runs at a frequency of 2.5Hz (18,000 vph) and has a 45-hour power reserve, as well as a unique indicator evocative of a fuel gauge on the movement side.

 Overall, the movement is excellent, however, with no Geneva stripes, circular graining, or chamfered edges – purists will surely question the price point.
 Despite the lack of traditional embellishments, the aesthetic is still very pleasing.

 After wearing the Automotive Skeleton around New York City, and gauging people’s reaction to the watch in the flesh, and on the wrist, I can say it was very well received.
 Why?
 It is a highly distinctive timepiece the echoes the Ralph Lauren design codes.
 Moreover, the amboyna burl wood bezel, with its signature irregularities, is stunning.
 And the fact that it is powered by a renowned IWC hand-wound movement is further reason to take a look at this watch.
 The price, for a non-complicated watch, from really almost any watchmaker, is on the high side.
 But if you desire a unique piece that people will recognize and that nobody else will have, it is worth a look.

-The Ralph Lauren Automotive Skeleton timepiece is $50,000 and available for purchase at select Ralph Lauren boutiques.
+The Ralph Lauren Automotive Skeleton timepiece is $50,000.